dotnet/arcade/Documentation/CorePackages/Publishing.md

 If the [default channel(s)](https://github.com/dotnet/arcade/blob/ec191f3d706d740bc7a87fbb98d94d916f81f0cb/Documentation/Darc.md#add-default-channel) is configured, this will create a build in Maestro Promotion Pipeline.

-If default channel is not configured, [add-build-to-channel](https://github.com/dotnet/arcade/blob/ec191f3d706d740bc7a87fbb98d94d916f81f0cb/Documentation/Darc.md#add-build-to-channel) can be used to publish to the channel(s) by creating a new build in Maestro Promotion Pipeline.
+If default channel is not configured, [add-build-to-channel](https://github.com/dotnet/arcade/blob/ec191f3d706d740bc7a87fbb98d94d916f81f0cb/Documentation/Darc.md#add-build-to-channel) can be used to publish to the channel(s).

 In V2 publishing job runs in multiple stages, it would show stage(s) activated even though it would not publish to that channel.
 So in V3 we unified it to only one stage, this has reduced UI cluttering.
 Also some classes of changes can be made to publishing directly without an arcade update.